shiwanmenghuxiahuashan/webpack-demos/README.md

 ## Demo14: Exposing global variables ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo14))

-If you want to use some global variables, and don't want to include them in the Webpack bundle, you can enable `externals` field in `webpack.config.js` ([official document](https://webpack.js.org/configuration/externals/)).
+If you want to use some global variables, and don't want to include them in the webpack bundle, you can enable `externals` field in `webpack.config.js` ([official document](https://webpack.js.org/configuration/externals/)).

 For example, we have a `data.js` .